Compare Two Volkswagen SUVs: The ID.4 and Tiguan

 Step up to the all-wheel drive version and you get 295 horsepower, which adds a lot of extra zip.
 The ID.4 gets to 60 mph in just over six seconds, but more impressive is the way it dashes away from traffic lights and whooshes past slower traffic.
 With no gears to shift between, progress is smooth and seamless, and there’s no engine revving, buzzing, and grunting – this is the most relaxing VW to drive.
 Kudos as well to VW for how well the brakes are calibrated: under normal circumstances, regenerative braking is light; and feels more natural for those coming from gasoline vehicles; a more aggressive mode is available with a simple twist of the shift knob, giving one-pedal driving ability.

 For an SUV with this much interior space, the ID.4’s range is actually quite impressive.
 Most drivers will opt for the 82-kWh all-wheel drive version, which, by the EPA’s estimates, will deliver 240-plus miles; the lighter, simpler rear-wheel drive version gives you 280 miles.
-For longer trips, the ID.4 offers 125-kW fast charging, meaning 5-80% on the right kind of DC fast charger will take about 40 minutes.
+For longer trips, this vehicle offers 125-kW fast charging, meaning 5-80% on the right kind of DC fast charger will take about 40 minutes.
 Every new ID.4 also comes with three years’ worth of 30-minute free charging sessions on the Electrify America network, one of the nation’s fastest and most comprehensive, with almost 10,000 chargers nationwide.

 Somewhere between EPA Estimates of 240 and 280 miles is less range than you’d get from a gasoline Volkswagen Tiguan, to be sure – but it’s also enough that you won’t stress in day to day driving.
 Owners will mostly charge overnight from a level 2 wall box, meaning they’ll leave home every morning with a full “tank” of electrons every day – something you can’t say for gasoline.